Ski Holiday Party Leader Advice

 So, if you have drawn the short straw this year, or if it’s simply your turn, here are some top tips and advice to help you organise a group ski holiday and become the perfect ski holiday party leader.

-Call Alpine Answers immediately!
+Who you gonna call?Don't call the Ghostbusters but instead telephone Alpine Answers, immediately!
 We have 25+ years of experience in helping party leaders find the best chalets and hotels for their groups.

 Having a contingency fund will make handling these extra costs much easier than having to go back to your group with cap in hand.
 If you have all, or some, of your contingency fund left at the time of your holiday you can refund your party members which will give them some unexpected and much appreciated pocket money.